iMovR Jaxson Standing Desk Review

 The Broad Strokes on Jaxson’s Competitive Advantages

 iMovR already makes more standing desk models, and certainly more technologically advanced models, than any other player in the office ergonomics industry (see our round-up of all our iMovR reviews for a sampling).
 The Jaxson is basically replacing their Freedom desk line (the Energize and Cascade desk models, their corner standing desk variants, and the Freedom DIY base frame)—which for seven years was their most inexpensive premium-grade standing desk line—as iMovR’s new flagship line for the mainstream customer.
+You can even order it in the unique corner shape those desks had.
 It will surely become their highest-volume desk, popular with both the WFH market and the enterprise market.

 On the technology score